WHAT IS A FLOOD ?

 Flash floods are very sudden, surprise floods, caused by heavy or excessive rainfall in a very short period of time, generally less than 6 hours.

-Flash floods are associated by raging torrents of heavy rain, which can quickly runs down hills or mountain sides, sweeping away everything in it’s path, including houses and cars.
+They are associated by raging torrents of heavy rain, which can quickly runs down hills or mountain sides, sweeping away everything in it’s path, including houses and cars.

 Flash floods can happen within minutes or a few hours of torrential rainfall.
 Flash flooding occurs so quickly that people are often caught off-guard.
 They can also occur due to Dam or Levee breaks, and mudslides.